turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 }
 ```

 For loops are common, but they're not very readable.
-Because Ruby's integers are objects they have methods.
+Because Ruby's integers, are objects they have methods.
 One of those is the `times` method to repeat an instruction a set number of times.

 To rewrite the above loop in a Ruby style: